-Background on the subject of licence validation
+Background on the subject of license verification

-Check Sophos Central licences
+Check Sophos Central licenses

-Sophos has also asked us in its newsletter to help our customers with the correct licensing of their products.
+Sophos also asked us in their newsletter to help our customers license their products correctly.
 With Sophos Central, you can easily perform a license check yourself.
-Click on your account name at the top right of your Central account and select “Licensing” from the dropdown.
+Click on your account name in the top right corner of your Central Account and select “Licensing” from the dropdown.

 The following overview will now show you which licenses you are using.
 The Limit column shows the number of licenses you have purchased and are allowed to use.
 The value in the Usage column should therefore never exceed the value in the Limit column, as in the following screenshot.
 Otherwise you will see that in such a case a red speedometer icon appears.

 Since we know that Sophos also follows our blog, we would like to point out that the screenshot has of course been edited.
 We keep an eye out to make sure that such blatant underlicensing will not happen with our customers. 😇